KendiLorna/Retail-Sales-Analysis/README.md

 ## Project Overview

-I analyzed 2019 sales data for a fictional retail company, Novamart, to uncover trends, performance drivers, and regional insights.
+I analyzed 2019 sales data for a fictional retail company, Novamart, to uncover trends, product performance, and regional insights.
-The goal was to answer the manager's business questions to inform strategic decision-making and identify opportunities for revenue growth and operational efficiency.
+The goal was to answer the manager's business questions to inform strategic decision-making and identify opportunities for revenue growth and marketing optimization.

 ## Business Questions